 This small resort is on the south side of the island between the larger towns of Laganas and Zakynthos Town.
 There are many things to entertain yourself with such as mini-golf and go-carts, as well as a ton of nice restaurants and bars.
 It is not as hectic as it’s “big brother” Laganas and is suitable for families.

 The biggest and the busiest place on Zakynthos; this is where the party is at.
 It is full of nightclubs and bars which are packed during the season, usually with young tourists from the UK and other European countries.
 It has the longest beach on the island, but water sports are not allowed here because of the endangered Caretta-Caretta turtles, which inhabits its part.

 While it is a fairly new resort compared to the others, Tsilivi is ideal for a relaxing vacation, boasting a traditional Greek feel, surrounded by vineyards and olive groves.
 It is located in the northeastern part of the island, and it offers a bunch of picturesque spots for a good chill out.
 There are some entertainment centers, a water park, and a lot of restaurants and bars available here.

-Southeast tip of Zakynthos hides a cluster of small villages snuggled between gorgeous mountains, and this place goes by the name of Vasilikos
+The Southeast tip of Zakynthos hides a cluster of small villages snuggled between gorgeous mountains, and this place goes by the name of Vasilikos

 This is another small resort on the east side of the island, just a few kilometers south of Zakynthos Town.
-It has a beautiful beach which stretches along the length of this town.
+It has a beautiful beach that stretches along the length of this town.
 It is overall a peaceful place which has some interesting historical sites, surrounded by pine forests.
 Bars, restaurants, and social activities are present but modest.